Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

-which gives us the variance reduction obtained by using the estimator (\ref{ControlVar3}). \begin{Remark} Similar variance reduction appears when the classical control variate estimator is used, for example, to reduce the variance of the sample mean estimator, see (\cite[Section 4.1]{G04}). \end{Remark}
+which gives us the variance reduction ratio obtained by using the estimator (\ref{ControlVar3}). \begin{Remark} A similar variance reduction appears, for instance, in the classical control variate method to reduce the variance of the sample mean estimator, see (\cite[Section 4.1]{G04}). \end{Remark}

+In the next section, we determine selection strategies for the cutting frequency parameters $M$ and $N$ of the FEL and its variance corrected version.